Florida men imprisoned for murder for 42 years ordered free

 ORLANDO, Fla. – An uncle and nephew who had been imprisoned for 42 years for a Florida murder were vindicated Thursday when prosecutors asked a judge to vacate their convictions, saying they no longer believed in the men's guilt.

-Clifford Williams, 76, and Hubert Myers, 61, wiped away tears after the judge said she was vacating their convictions.
+Clifford Williams, 76, and Hubert "Nathan" Myers, 61, wiped away tears after the judge said she was vacating their convictions.
 They are the first men cleared since the state attorney's office in Jacksonville started an initiative last year reviewing claims of wrongful conviction, the first effort of its kind in Florida.

-"Today, after review and reinvestigation of the case, evidence, and trial, the State of Florida no longer has confidence in the integrity of the convictions or guilt of the accused," the state attorney's office wrote in a report outlining the reasons for vacating the convictions.
+"When we have an opportunity to correct errors, we should do so," State Attorney Melissa Nelson said.

+Myers, who was only 18 when convicted, said at a news conference after the hearing that the first thing he wanted to do is re-establish ties with his family since "everything else is second."
+He thanked Nelson and Shelley Thibodeau, the lead attorney who re-examined the case.

 The men were convicted and sentenced to life in prison for the 1976 fatal shooting of Jeanette Williams and the attempted murder of her girlfriend, Nina Marshall.
 The women, who knew the defendants socially, were asleep in bed at the time of the shooting.